encode/orm/README.md

 **IN PROGRESS**

 *Seriously, it's in progress - we don't even have foreign key support in here yet.
-But it's already looking quite nice.*
+But it's a nice start.*

 **Note**: Use `ipython` to try this from the console, since it supports `await`.